magwenelab/crypto-QTL-paper/README.md

 Output: Modified BAM files and BAI index file (per BAM)

-### Freebayes commands for variant calling
+#### Freebayes commands for variant calling

 **Run-freebayes1.sh**
 **Run-freebayes2.sh**
 **Run-freebayes3.sh**
 - List of commands used to call variants using the Freebayes Haplotype Caller.
-- Commands are in three batches with each seperated across chromosomes.
+- Commands are in three batches with each separated across chromosomes.

-Input: Reference genome (xl280genome.fasta), list of sorted bam files with read groups
+Input: Reference genome (xl280genome.fasta), list of sorted BAM files with read groups

 Output: a VCF file per chromosome (14).

-## Parse and filter vcfs, non-synonmous variant detection
+### Parse and filter VCFs, non-synonymous variant detection

-**Make chormosome map.ipynb**
+**Make chromosome map.ipynb**
-- Generates dataframe with genome length and cumulative lengths of chromosomes
+- Generates a dataframe (csv) with genomeic length and cumulative lengths of chromosomes

 Input: xl280genome.fasta, the XL280 reference genome